kennethchoe/vertical-slice/README.md

 4. On each VS Code, F5 to launch the app.
     - vue-app runs in watch mode.
 Any changes are HMRed.
     - web-api runs in debug mode.
 You can put breakpoint in VS Code.
     - To run web-api in watch mode, you have to stop the debug, and run `dotnet watch run src/web-api` on the terminal.
+    -  Make sure to put `/vue-app` or `/web-dotvvm` at the end of url, like `http://localhost:12345/vue-app`.
 5. Make changes.
 6. Run `build.sh` to build docker images.
 7. Run `run.sh` to instantiate docker containers in dev mode.